Explanation-Preserving Augmentation for Semi-Supervised Graph Representation Learning: Introduction

+In this paper, we aim to develop semantics-preserving augmentation techniques -- using models trained by leveraging only a few labeled input samples -- to enhance GRL.
 Inspired by recent research on explainable AI (XAI) for graphs \cite{ying2019gnnexplainer,luo2020parameterized,yuan2022explainability}, we propose a novel approach, Explanation-Preserving Augmentation enhanced GRL ({\ours-GRL}), which leverages graph explanation techniques for generating augmented graphs that can bridge the gap between semantics-preservation and data-perturbation.
-Methods for explaining GNNs usually learn a parametric graph explainer that can identify a sub-structure ({\em e.g.}, benzene ring) in the original graph ({\em e.g.}, molecule) that distinguishes the graph from the graphs of other classes \cite{luo2020parameterized}.
-In other words, the explainer infers semantics represented by sub-graph patterns.
+Methods for explaining GNNs usually learn a parametric {\em graph explainer} that can identify a sub-structure ({\em e.g.}, benzene ring) in the original graph ({\em e.g.}, molecule) that distinguishes the graph from the graphs of other classes \cite{luo2020parameterized}.
+In other words, the explainer infers semantics represented by subgraph patterns.
 In light of this, \ours-GRL is designed as a two-stage approach.
 At the pre-training stage, it learns a graph explainer using a handful of class labels.
-At the GRL stage, for each input graph, \ours-GRL uses the explainer to extract a semantics subgraph and perturbs the rest of the original graphs ({\em i.e.}, marginal subgraph).
+At the representation learning stage, for each input graph, \ours-GRL uses the explainer to extract a semantic subgraph and perturbs the rest of the original graphs ({\em i.e.}, marginal subgraph).
 The semantics subgraph and the perturbed marginal subgraph are combined to form an augmented graph, which is fed to a contrastive learning framework for representation learning.
-In this way, \ours-GRL uses a few labeled graphs and relatively more unlabeled graphs, establishing a novel semi-supervised GRL framework using limited labels.
-In summary, the main contributions are as follows. \begin{itemize}[leftmargin=*] \item We identify a major limitation of the existing augmentation methods in GRL by reviewing the two criteria of data augmentation. \item This work is the first to explore the potential of a few class labels in semantics-preservation for GRL. \item We propose a new semi-supervised GRL framework with a novel augmentation method \ours, which introduces XAI to GRL for semantics-preserving perturbation. \item We show theoretically, through an analytical example, that the accuracy gap of an empirical risk minimizer operating on the output embeddings of a GRL model under semantics-preserving and semantics-agnostic augmentations can be arbitrarily large. \item We conduct extensive experiments on 6 benchmark datasets with comparison of many augmentation methods and contrastive learning frameworks.
-The results validate the effectiveness of the proposed \ours-GRL, especially when labeled data are limited. \end{itemize}
+In this way, \ours-GRL uses a few labeled graphs and relatively more unlabeled graphs, establishing a novel label-efficient semi-supervised GRL framework.
+In summary, the main contributions are as follows. \begin{itemize}[leftmargin=*] \item We identify a key limitation of the existing GRL augmentation methods as per the criteria -- {\em semantics-preservation} and {\em data-perturbation} -- of data augmentation. \item This work is the first to explore the potential of a few class labels in semantics-preservation for GRL.
+We propose a new semi-supervised GRL framework with a novel augmentation method \ours, which introduces XAI to GRL for semantics-preserving perturbation. \item We show theoretically, via an analytical example, that by operating on the output embeddings of a GRL model, the accuracy gap of an empirical risk minimizer under semantics-preserving and semantics-agnostic augmentations can be arbitrarily large. \item We conduct experiments on 6 benchmark datasets with extensive comparison of augmentation methods and contrastive learning frameworks.
+The results validate the effectiveness of the proposed \ours-GRL method, especially when labeled data are limited.